 These herbal potions are made from the common ingredients which are easily found at home.
 Ingredients include basic and normal things like lemon, water, ginger, garlic, and honey.
 Drinking the potion helps in building body stamina, and fighting colds, coughs, fevers, and headaches, while also providing the energy to combat the metabolic effects of high altitude areas.

-A proper diet while climbing a mountain should include both potassium and carbohydrates in rich quantities, such as broccoli, potatoes, chocolate, dates, and dry fruits.
-Medicines can be taken before you begin the ascent, such as acetazolamide (Diamox) to prevent acute mountain sickness.
+- Medicines can be taken before you begin the ascent, such as acetazolamide (Diamox) to prevent acute mountain sickness.

 - Besides, at night one should ideally sit by the fire in order to avoid getting hypothermia.